-Studies and researches on Smart City developed in the last years, arising from different disciplinary fields and perspectives (academic, industrial, institutional) and focusing on different topics, have led to a number of heterogeneous definitions.
-Some of them focuses on environmental issues, paying large attention to the efficient use of natural resources and to energy consumptions (EIP, 2013; Karnouskos et al., 2013, Kramers et al., 2014); others on socio-economic issues, highlighting the importance of social and human capital (Moser, 2001; Florida, 2003; Partridge, 2004; Glaeser and Berry, 2006; Giffinger et al., 2007; Dirks et al., 2010); others on institutional aspects, emphasizing the potential of ICTs in improving current decisionmaking processes and supporting the empowerment of local communities (Coe et al., 2001; Eger, 2009; Paskaleva, 2009)
+Some of them focuses on environmental issues, paying large attention to the efficient use of natural resources and to energy consumptions (EIP, 2013; Karnouskos et al., 2013, Kramers et al., 2014); others on socioeconomic issues, highlighting the importance of social and human capital (Moser, 2001; Florida, 2003; Partridge, 2004; Glaeser and Berry, 2006; Giffinger et al., 2007; Dirks et al., 2010); others on institutional aspects, emphasizing the potential of ICTs in improving current decision-making processes and supporting the empowerment of local communities (Coe et al., 2001; Eger, 2009; Paskaleva, 2009).

 Nevertheless, although the large variety of studies and researches focuses on different aspects, they agree on the crucial role of ICTs (Mosannenzadeh and Vettorato, 2014), assigning to technology different weights, according to the different disciplinary perspectives.
-Summing up, the many definitions of Smart City currently available bring out a variety of approaches and interpretations of the concept, although this multiplicity can be effectively reduced to two broad categories:
+Summing up, the numerous definitions of Smart City currently available bring out a variety of approaches and interpretations of the concept, although this multiplicity can be effectively reduced to two broad categories: